Pochettino-Alberto/SoftEng2_group2/retrospective/Retrospective-Sprint4.md

 - What lessons did you learn (both positive and negative) in this sprint?

   > Positive lesson: we started and finished our tasks before ending days and it left us some time for reviewing.
-  > Negative lesson: we could be more percise on assigning tasks,some tasks could be done faster if theyre assigned to the memebrres who have already worked on that part and know better whats going on.
+  > Negative lesson: we could improve our task assigning. some tasks could be done faster if theyre assigned to the members who have already worked on that part and know better whats going on.

 - Which improvement goals set in the previous retrospective were you able to achieve?
   >We allocated time to fix the eventual failing tests, due to the new code for this sprint, on a separate Technical Debt task